Romance on The Great Barrier Reef – posted March 2016

-In 2011, I found myself alone and it occurred to me it would be rather nice to have a compatible lady on board.
+In 2011, I found myself alone, and it occurred to me it would be rather nice to have a compatible lady on board.
 I placed an advert on a website called “Find a Crew”.
 I advertised for a first mate, preferably a female to share a proposed cruise to the very end of the GBR.
 They must be experienced around boats and preferably a proficient

 But first, she wanted more current pictures of my boat both inside and out… the fisherman’s joke was being played back to me…in reverse!

 I suggested she move onto the boat and we sleep separately for a week whilst we cruised from Townsville to Cairns and see how we got on before we embarked on a long cruise together.
 She agreed, and in June 2011, M.V.
 Flash Dancer was hit with a French whirlwind.
 Except for the engines, she pulled the boat apart cleaning and reorganizing every square inch.
-There was no point in arguing… she was a totally positive no-nonsense female with boundless energy.
+There was no point in arguing… she was a positive, no-nonsense female with boundless energy.
 Her bossy nature would have normally driven me crazy, but there was a certain reassurance of having someone on board who knew exactly how they wanted things to be and had no qualms about doing the work.
-We had lots of fun on the trip to Cairns: photographing the old hospital ruins on Fantome island, snorkeling the fringes of Pelorus island, and scuba diving with the sharks at Pith Reef.
+We had lots of fun on the trip to Cairns: photographing the old hospital ruins on Fantome Island, snorkelling the fringes of Pelorus Island, and scuba diving with the sharks at Pith Reef.

-Now, years later Sylvie has become an Australian citizen and is part of the Aussie landscape.
+Years later, Sylvie has become an Australian citizen and is part of the Aussie landscape.
 We love sharing our lives together and despite having some of the same annoying habits—like both thinking we know best—life is pretty dam good.

-p.s.There is still more information and stories to be posted here, the NE of Australia is such a huge area.
+p.s.There is still more information and stories to be posted here; the NE of Australia is such a huge area.